php array filter array_filter() function

 PHP provides a variety of functions and methods to filter a multi-dimensional array.
 The most commonly used are array_filter(), array_map(), and array_walk().

-An array can be filtered using the array_filter() function based on a callback function.
+We can filter an array using the PHP array_filter() function based on a callback function.
 The array element is passed to the callback function as a parameter, and it returns true or false.
 The element is incorporated into the filtered array if the callback function returns true.

 $cars = array(